-Exclusion is not a course we would consider unless in extreme circumstances for example; when a pupil regularly shows deliberate and malicious intent to injure a member of staff or another pupil.
+Exclusion is not a course we would consider unless in extreme circumstances for example; when a pupil shows deliberate and malicious intent to injure a member of staff or another pupil.
 The exclusion of a pupil takes place to protect the staff and pupils.
 Fixed term exclusions may be used as an intervention / strategy following agreement at a planning meeting.
-Permanent exclusion would only take place once all interventions / strategies are shown to have been tried and failed.
+For the majority of cases permanent exclusion would only take place once all interventions / strategies are shown to have been tried and failed.
+There are exceptional circumstances when a pupil may be permanently excluded for a first or 'one off' offence this includes serious actual or threatened violence against staff or other pupils that puts them at considerable risk should the pupil remain in school.
 This course of action is extremely rare.
-In the event of exclusion the school will follow West Sussex County Council policy.
+In the event of exclusion the school will follow statutory guidance and West Sussex County Council policy.